m-barnard/amdc/README.md

 * To aggregate results see daynamica_analysis/additional_analyses.qmd

-## Data (see daynamica_analysis/)
+## Data
-> The main original, non-edited data files are found in raw_data/processed_ucal_items_without_surveys_small.csv and clean_data/survey_data.csv.
+> The main original, non-edited data files are found in daynamica_analysis/raw_data/processed_ucal_items_without_surveys_small.csv and daynamica_analysis/clean_data/survey_data.csv.
 The former is the epidsodic activity data and the later contains the response to the end of day survey question: "Indicate how much you agree with the following statement: Overall, I am concerned with having contracted Coronavirus today"
 >
-> raw_data/processed_ucal_items_without_surveys_small.csv data dictionary
+> daynamica_analysis/raw_data/processed_ucal_items_without_surveys_small.csv data dictionary
 >
 > | Variable | Meaning |
 > |---|---|